 The attorneys of the Law Offices of Richard C. McConathy make up a firm that is well versed and experienced in these types of white-collar cases and will draw on this extensive legal knowledge to provide excellent client service while making certain that you are approaching each step in the criminal process in the correct way.

-Their strict adherence to protecting individual rights guides their aggressive defense of individuals in North Texas.
+Their strict adherence to protecting individual rights guides their aggressive defense of individuals in Irving, Dallas, Carrollton, and Richardson, Texas.
 You can rest assured that you will be well taken care of with the McConathy legal team.

 Issuance of Bad Checks under Texas Law

-According to Texas Penal Code §32.41, a person commits this offense if he or she issues or passes a check for the payment of money, knowing that the issuer does not have sufficient funds in or on deposit with the bank for the payment in full of the check or order, as well as all other checks or orders outstanding at the time of issuance.
+According to Texas Penal Code § 32.41, a person commits this offense if they issue or pass a check for the payment of money, knowing that the issuer does not have sufficient funds in or on deposit with the bank for the payment in full of the check or order, as well as all other checks or orders outstanding at the time of issuance.

 This statute does not prevent the prosecution from establishing the required knowledge by direct evidence; however, for purposes of this section, the issuer’s knowledge of insufficient funds is presumed if:

-- He or she had no account with the bank or other drawee at the time he issued the check or order; or
+- They had no account with the bank or other drawee at the time he issued the check or order; or

 - Payment was refused by the bank or other drawee for lack of funds or insufficient funds on presentation within 30 days after issue, and the issuer failed to pay the holder in full within 10 days after receiving notice of that refusal.